Anthony Crockett (bishop): Early life and education

 Crockett was born on 23 August 1945.
 He was educated at Pontypridd County Grammar School, an all-boys state grammar school in Pontypridd.
 He studied classics at King's College London, graduating with a Bachelor of Arts (BA) degree in 1967.
 He remained at King's to study theology in preparation for ordination, completing a Bachelor of Divinity (BD) degree and the Associateship of King's College (AKC) qualification in 1970.
 He then underwent a year of training at St Michael's College, Llandaff, an Anglican theological college in Wales, leaving in 1971 to be ordained.

 Ordained ministry

 Crockett was ordained in the Church in Wales as a deacon in 1971 and as a priest in 1972.
 He was a curate at Aberdare and Whitchurch (Cardiff).
-From 1978 to 1986 he was Vicar of Llanafan y Trawsgoed then Rector of Dowlai before serving eight years as the Secretary of the Board of Ministry of the Church in Wales.
+From 1978 to 1986 he was Vicar of Llanafan y Trawsgoed then from 1986 Rector of Dowlais before serving eight years as the Secretary of the Board of Ministry of the Church in Wales.
 A fluent Welsh speaker, his final post before his ordination to the episcopate was as Archdeacon of Carmarthen (1999-2004).

 In 2004, Crockett became the Bishop of Bangor.